Glastonbury Festival is always the biggest musical event on the UK calendar – and 2025 promises to be one not to miss.

 Whether it’s going to be pure sunshine or pouring with rain remains to be seen (especially as the festival is known to attract some heavy downpours), but while some are figuring out what to wear, others are still clamouring to get tickets.

-Thankfully, here are RadioTimes.com, we have you covered with everything you need to know about when the event takes place and if you can still get tickets.
+Thankfully, here are RadioTimes.com, we have you covered, with everything you need to know about when the event takes place and how you can still get hold of tickets to the event, even if you missed out on initial sale.

 Read on for all the crucial information about Glastonbury 2025.

-The 2025 festival will take place from Wednesday 25th to Sunday 29th June.
+The 2025 festival will take place from Wednesday 25th to Sunday 29th June at Worthy Farm.

 And if you miss out, you could be in for a long wait for it to return as organiser Emily Eavis explained that the event would be rested for 2026 in what's known as a "fallow year".